 Happy day 3 of Christmas cookie week!
 I’m sharing a new Christmas cookie recipe every day for the next week.
 In case you missed the first 2 days here’s a quick recap:

 These two have been a huge hit among family and friends and I even have them stored in my freezer right now to give away as gifts.
-The recipe today is no different!
+The pistachio cookies today are no different!

 It’s a little more sophisticated in my opinion.
 Because we’re fancy.
 So they will totally impress everyone with their look and flavor!
 But I also just love the flavor combination.